With one mating partner, a mosquito can lay 100 – 200 eggs every three nights

 - Apply mosquito repellent to exposed skin before going outdoors; reapply as recommended.

-- Wear repellent containing DEET, Picaridin, IR3535, or oil of lemon eucalyptus.
+- Wear repellent containing DEET, Picaridin, IR3535, or oil of lemon or eucalyptus.

 - Close all unscreened doors and windows to prevent mosquitoes from entering your home.